 From here, simply right-click your site and select the Clone option:

 A pop-up will appear, giving you the opportunity to name your cloned site:

 Next, click Clone Site.
-Local by Flywheel will now create the new site, which shouldn’t take longer than a few seconds.
+Local will now create the new site, which shouldn’t take longer than a few seconds.
 When it’s done, you’ll see your new site in the list: